The-Shortman/Planets-And-Portals-3/README.md

 You **can** share this pack with your friends, just ask them to join the discord server as well, so I can credit them for playtesting, and so they can report issues and give feedback.

 ### Updating
 Updating the modpack is effortless once you set up packwiz to automatically update from GitHub.
 All you need is a launcher that can run pre-launch commands, such as MultiMC or Prism.
-I recommend Prism as it's much more versatile but is quite technical.
+I recommend Prism as it's much more versatile.

 The download for Prism Launcher can be found here: https://prismlauncher.org/download/